stanmaz/BBOalert/README.md

 #### Scripts

 Until now all Javascript code was included in the data file.
-With this release it is possible to save every piece of Javascript code in separate files in Dropbox and use the public link in the data file as in this example:
+With this release it is possible to save every piece of Javascript code in separate files and use the public link in the data file as in this example:

     Javascript,https://github.com/stanmaz/BBOalert/blob/master/Scripts/stanmazLib.js

-Storing scripts on Github has two advantages :
+Storing scripts on the web has two advantages :

 - Smaller data file.
 Scripts are not merged with the user data but dynamically added to the BBOalert program.
 - Published scripts can be shared with others